tomasbjerre/pact-sandbox/README.md

   - You get a mock
   - It becomes easier to know which consumers, and providers, exist.
 Also how they depend on each other.
   - ...

+- If I, as a consumer, invent the contract.
+Does it require med to have knowledge of someone else domain?

 - What if I already have a mock (like WireMock) and formal API specifications (like OpenAPI)?
   - What features in the API:s are being used?